Fundamental Duties – Article 51(A), Difference Between Fundamental Rights & Duties

 Fundamental Duties, enshrined in Part IV-A of the Indian Constitution under Article 51A, are a set of moral and ethical principles that guide citizens in their responsibilities towards the nation.
 These duties were added to the Constitution in 1976 through the 42nd Amendment Act and serve as a reminder that citizenship is not just about rights, but also about obligations.

-Fundamental Duties of Indian Constitution
+Evolution and Significance of Fundamental Duties in the Indian Constitution

-The Swaran Singh Committee, in 1976, proposed a set of Fundamental Duties, which became necessary during the internal emergency of 1975-77.
-These duties were officially incorporated into the Indian Constitution through the 42nd Amendment Act of 1976, which introduced 10 Fundamental Duties.
+• The Swaran Singh Committee, in 1976, proposed a set of Fundamental Duties, which became necessary during the internal emergency of 1975-77.

-In 2002, the 86th Amendment Act added an 11th Fundamental Duty to the original list of 10.
-These duties are enshrined in Article 51A of Part-IVA of the Indian Constitution.
-These Fundamental Duties are outlined in Article 51A, found in Part-IVA of the Indian Constitution.
+• In 2002, the 86th Amendment Act added an 11th Fundamental Duty to the original list of 10.

 Fundamental Duties List